marcin-filipiak/wordpress_localpoint/README.md

 * Adjust the marker on the map to update your latitude and longitude.
 * Enter your contact information and notes.
 * Set your weekly opening hours with easy checkboxes for closed days.
-* Save changes to update the settings stored in a JSON file.
+* Save changes to update the settings stored in a database.

 ## Requirements